Kaboodle: Series production

 The series was produced by the Foundation with Patricia Edgar as Executive Producer and Jeff Peck as Series Producer.
 It went into production backed by Film Victoria, ABC-TV, the Australian Film Commission and the ACTF.
 It was the first time these companies came together to fund a children’s television series.

-Segments for the series were produced by some of Australia's most experienced filmmakers, as well as some of the most promising new talent on the film and television scene at the time, including many children who were getting their first television acting experience.
-Scores of people helped make Kaboodle a diverse and interesting event in the 1987 broadcast schedule, when it was shown on the ABC.

 Kaboodle

 1985

 In an effort to help give Kaboodle the freshness and vitality needed in an innovative series, the Foundation offered a prize of $1,000 to the student at the Australian Film and Television School and the Film and Television Department at the Swinburne Institute of Technology respectively who submitted the best idea for a Kaboodle story.
 Winners of the 1985 contest were Alan Love and John Taylor.
 Love proposed a 10-minute film featuring live action and puppetry titled ‘Scuff and Rebecca”, a fantasy story of a boy and his sock puppets that come to life.
 Taylor won his prize for his script of ‘The Huge Adventures of Trevor A Cat”, a humorous story about a cat with an ever-increasing appetite, which also received a grant from the Australian Film Commission’s Comedy Fund.

 Four other film and television students also had concepts included in Kaboodle.
 From the Australian Film and Television school, Jennifer Mellet who wrote “The Marvellous Adventures of Miriam and the Miraculous Miranda” (live action and computer animation) and Cate Cahill who wrote “Talo’s Story” (computer animation).
 From Swinburne, Penny Robenstone wrote “Joshua Cooks” (animation) and Mark Osborn wrote “The Fogbrook Thing” (live action).